micropython/micropython/docs/esp32/tutorial/filesystem.rst

 The internal filesystem
 =======================

-If your devices has 1Mbyte or more of storage then it will be set up (upon first boot) to contain a filesystem.
+If your devices has 1Mbyte or more of storage (basically all ESP32 boards) then it will be set up (upon first boot) to contain a filesystem.
 This filesystem uses the FAT format and is stored in the flash after the MicroPython firmware.

 Creating and reading files
 --------------------------

-MicroPython on the ESP8266 supports the standard way of accessing files in Python, using the built-in ``open()`` function.
+MicroPython on the ESP32 supports the standard way of accessing files in Python, using the built-in ``open()`` function.

 To create a file try::